PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Result: We achieved a 50% reduction in report generation time and significantly improved the quality of insights by focusing on what mattered most.

+---

 # Bias for Action
 Q: Tell me about a time you made a decision with incomplete data.
+Q: Tell me about a time when you have worked against tight deadlines and didn't have the time to consider all options before making a decision.
+What approach did you take?
 Answer:

+1.
+Situation:
+At Nutanix, we faced a production issue where a key service was intermittently crashing, affecting customer access.
+It was early morning, and we had less than 30 minutes before peak business hours.

+Task:
+I had to act quickly to stabilize the service without waiting for a full root cause analysis — the priority was to avoid business-hour impact and customer escalations.

+Action:
+I immediately scanned heap dumps and JVM GC logs.
+I noticed full GCs were not freeing up memory — a clear sign of a memory leak.
+With little time to experiment, I made two quick decisions:

+Increased the JVM heap as a temporary buffer.

+Disabled a newly released feature that was showing correlation with the memory issue.

+I chose these based on recent deployment history and memory metrics — even though I didn’t have conclusive proof yet, it was the safest risk-balanced path.

+Result:
+The service stabilized within 30 minutes and customer impact was avoided.
+After that, I worked with the owning team to: Trace the leak to a flaw in cache eviction logic.

+2.
 Situation: During a company hackathon, we aimed to automate the ticket update flow, but we didn’t have complete data around all Jira ticket transition conditions.

 Task: Despite the uncertainty, we wanted to deliver an MVP that could handle the most common flows.